mis101bird/FinalProject/README.md

 # FinalProject
 Dear all
-Here is final project for CS3715 Final Project.\n Maria part:
+Here is final project for CS3715 Final Project.

+Maria part:

 Thaer part: